 When Ray Kroc founded McDonalds, he had no intention of working behind a restaurant counter, flipping hamburgers, or cooking fries.
 His vision was to systemise the business and get hundreds, if not thousands of take away outlets to produce consistent meals and service by getting team members to strictly follow his processes and procedures.

-Ray Kroc knew he couldn’t be in 100 stores at once so developed and documented systems and procedures on how to run the business without his hands on involvement.
+Ray Kroc knew he couldn’t be in 100 stores at once so he developed and documented systems and procedures on how to run the business without his hands on involvement.
 It included how to fit out stores, hire and train staff, manage the inventory plus heat the buns and cook the fries.
 Trained staff provide leverage to help grow the business, the profits, and the business value.

 Successful business owners work ON the Business, not just IN the business.
 They don’t waste time on low level tasks that could be delegated to team members or outsourced.
 This can only happen if you identify every repeatable process or task performed in the business and document how to perform them.
 You also need to list who is responsible for each step in the process, what tools or resources are to be used and when these tasks should be performed.
 The mission is to create a business that runs on auto-pilot so management can work on developing and growing the business.